 A big thanks to Max for the exclusive interview with Legendarium!
 You can learn more about Beast and help support the making of the film at their kickstarter page.
 The campaign ends April 7, 2015!

 Michele has been writing and editing professionally since 1997.
 In 2017, she launched full-time into her own copywriting and editing business, serving marketing firms, service businesses, nonprofits, book publishers and consulting firms, as well as indie authors.
 She serves as Editor of the science fiction website Recursor.tv and The Fantasy Network News.
-Michele is also co-founder of Writing Well Creative Writing Workshop and a partner in Three Point Author Services.
+Michele is also co-founder of Writing Well Creative Writing Workshop and co-founder of Two Birds Author Services.